Masudyee/science-facts-hub/README.md

 * **The Fate:** Unfortunately, as the diamonds sink further into the super-heated core of the planet, the temperature becomes so extreme that they eventually melt into a liquid diamond sea.

+# Daily Science Insight - Day 5

+### Title: Rogue Planets: The Lonely Orphans of the Cosmos

+Did you know that there are billions of planets wandering through the darkness of space without orbiting any star?
+These are called Rogue Planets, or orphan planets.

+* **How They Form:** These planets were once part of a normal solar system, just like Earth.
+However, during the chaotic early stages of their system's formation, they were violently kicked out into deep space by the gravitational pull of larger neighboring planets.
+* **The Atmosphere:** Without a host star, these planets are trapped in eternal darkness and are unimaginably cold on the surface.
+Yet, scientists believe some might have thick atmospheres or geothermal heat from their cores that could support underground oceans.
+* **Outnumbering Stars:** Space telescopes have revealed that there might actually be more rogue planets floating in our Milky Way galaxy than there are actual stars!